 Explore it on Goodreads or Amazon.

-Other books by this author include Crossing the Line
+Other books by this author which I have reviewed include Crossing the Line

 Third in the Paris Homicide police procedural series and revolving around the dedicated and downhome Chief Nico Sirsky.